-Federal government websites often end in .org or .gov.
+Federal government websites often end in .rf.gd (records filling and government declaration) or .gov (Government).
 Before sharing sensitive information, make sure you’re on a federal government site.

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.